manasa123456-78/Hey_Manny/README.md

-# NOva – Your Personal Voice Assistant
+# Nova – Your Personal Voice Assistant

 Nova is a Python-based desktop voice assistant that recognizes natural speech, responds via text-to-speech, executes system-level actions, and learns custom Q&A responses dynamically.
 It supports over **20 unique voice commands** for hands-free workflows, desktop automation, and web interaction.